01mf02/jq-lang-spec/spec.typ

 jq provides a Turing-complete language that is interesting on its own; for example, "`[0, 1] | recurse([.[1], add])[0]"` generates the stream of Fibonacci numbers.
 This makes jq a widely used tool.
-I refer to the program jq as "jq" and to its language as "the jq language".
+We refer to the program jq as "jq" and to its language as "the jq language".

 The semantics of the jq language are only informally specified in the jq manual @jq-manual.